rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 * pygal

-## Requirements 2
+## Requirements 2 (optional)
-To generate plots about the statistics of missing files in your archiv you have to implement a further python module [github.com/rico-hengst/tropos.heatmap_missing_files](https://github.com/rico-hengst/tropos.heatmap_missing_files) from as git submodule.
+To generate plots about the statistics of **missing data** in your archiv you have to implement a further python module [github.com/rico-hengst/tropos.heatmap_missing_files](https://github.com/rico-hengst/tropos.heatmap_missing_files) from as git submodule.
 ```
 # go to root directory of the current main repo